pixelpogo/dynameister/README.md

 The values of custom DataType attributes will be automatically converted (serialized) into DynamoDB compliant DataTypes before they are stored.

-They are re-convereted (deserialized) back into the non-default DataTypes when they are retrieved from DynamoDB.
+They are reconvereted (deserialized) back into the non-default DataTypes when they are retrieved from DynamoDB.

 ```ruby
 class CompactDisc